How to use cloud-init

 Vendor data and user data

-are used to provide cloud configuration data (opens in a new tab) to cloud-init
+Both vendor-data and user-data are used to provide cloud configuration data (opens in a new tab) to cloud-init.

 How to configure cloud-init